anggacipta/backroad-app-react/README.md

 # Backroad App

-This project was reminder for how to use components from React Link (https://backroad-apps-example.netlify.app)
+This project was reminder for me how to use components from React.\
+Link (https://backroad-apps-example.netlify.app)

 ## Available Scripts